cmolodo/covid-19/README.md

 The data dashboard for 2021-03-05 didn't include updated numbers for persons tested or tests by date, values not added.

+The data dashboard for 2021-03-06 numbers for persons tested is from 2021-03-05, not 2021-03-06.
+Added numbers for previous day since they weren't available before, but persons tested remains 1 day behind.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus